mfasiolo/gamFactory/README.md

    - `family` is a family object specifying the distribution and link to use in fitting.
 Available families are Gaussian (`fam_gaussian`), binomial (`fam_binomial`), generalised Pareto distribution (`fam_gpd`), Poisson (`fam_poisson`) and Sinh-Arsinh (`fam_shash`).

-   - `data` is adata frame or list that includes the model's response variable along with the covariates specified in the formula.
+   - `data` is a data frame or list that includes the model's response variable along with the covariates specified in the formula.

    - `fit` same argument as in `mgcv::gam`.
 If this argument is `TRUE` then `gam_nl` sets up the model and fits it, but if it is `FALSE` then the model is set up and an object containing what would be required to fit is returned.